Texas Collaborative Divorce Attorneys

 In addition, you probably share the goal of avoiding the emotional and financial costs of a litigated divorce.
 If these things are important to you, working with a Collaborative Divorce lawyer may be the right option for your family.

-Collaborative Divorce – also known as the collaborative law process – is a specially designed legal process that enables the spouses to retain greater control over the outcome by committing to resolve the divorce outside of court.
+Collaborative Divorce, sometimes referred to as the collaborative law process, is a legal process that allows spouses to exercise more control over the divorce’s outcome by deciding to settle their divorce issues outside of a courtroom.

-This does not necessarily guarantee that your divorce will be easy or friendly.
-But, if both of you can make key decisions about your divorce together, with the advice and help of trained Collaborative Divorce attorneys, you can achieve an acceptable, confidential outcome that is more creative than what a judge is allowed to do.
+The collaborative family law process does not necessarily guarantee that your divorce will be friendly or easy.
+But if both of you can make key decisions about your divorce together, with the advice and help of trained Collaborative Divorce attorneys, you can reach an acceptable, confidential outcome that is more creative than what a judge is allowed to do.

 Divorce is never pleasant, but it is possible to move out of the process without a lot of bitterness and resentment.
-This is especially important if children of any age are involved, and you have hope for a productive future co-parenting relationship.
+This can make a collaborative law divorce especially appealing, especially if children of any age are involved and you have hope for a productive future co-parenting relationship.

 How Does a Collaborative Divorce Work?

-The signing of the Participation Agreement and the contractually agreed-upon boundaries that are put in place as part of it serve to promote a safe environment that is characterized by confidentiality, mutual respect, and control over the outcome.
+The signing of the Participation Agreement and the contractually agreed-upon boundaries that are put in place as part of Collaborative Divorce law serve to promote a safe environment that is characterized by confidentiality, mutual respect, and control over the outcome.
 At the same time, the threat of the courtroom is eliminated.

-The participants’ specially-trained Collaborative Divorce attorneys guide the participants through a series of scheduled meetings with pre-planned agendas, during which the participants work their way through the substantive issues that must be addressed and resolved as part of any divorce.
+The participants’ specially trained Collaborative Divorce attorneys guide them through a series of scheduled meetings with pre-planned agendas, during which the participants work their way through the substantive issues that must be addressed and resolved as part of any divorce.

-Issues unique to the participants, such as minor children, small businesses, retirement, or complex financial investments can be addressed with or without the assistance of jointly-engaged neutral professionals, such as child specialists, financial consultants, business valuation experts, estate planning professionals, and others.
-The participants themselves, with the counsel of their respective attorneys, determine whether and when to involve such neutrals.
+Issues unique to the participants, such as minor children, small businesses, retirement, or complex financial investments, can be addressed with or without the assistance of jointly engaged neutral professionals, such as child specialists, financial consultants, business valuation experts, estate planning professionals, and others.
+The participants themselves, with the counsel of their respective Collaborative Divorce attorneys, determine whether and when to involve such neutral parties.

 Once a final agreement is achieved, the Collaborative Divorce lawyers will jointly draft the final documents and file them with the appropriate court for approval.